Jack Suwinski Preview, Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 10th-ranked team ERA across all league pitching staffs (3.97).
+- The Brewers have a 3.98 team ERA that ranks 10th across all league pitching staffs.

+- The Brewers will send Woodruff (3-1) to the mound to make his eighth start of the season.
+He is 3-1 with a 2.70 ERA and 49 strikeouts in 40 2/3 innings pitched.

-- The righty's most recent time out was on Wednesday against the Chicago Cubs, when he tossed seven innings, surrendering one earned run while allowing eight hits.
+- The right-hander last pitched on Wednesday against the Chicago Cubs, when he tossed six innings, allowing two earned runs while giving up two hits.

+- The 30-year-old has an ERA of 2.70, with 11 strikeouts per nine innings, in seven games this season.
+Opponents are batting .167 against him.

 © 2023 Data Skrive.
 All rights reserved.